Inserting German characters in Windows (Umlauts and eszett)

 By going into the Symbol shortcut dialog (Insert tab, Symbol, More symbols…, select the eszett and then click ‘Shortcut’) you can change this shortcut.
 I’ve set it to Control+Shift+; and then ‘s’, so it is the same to access any of the characters I am interested in.

 What is more, you can set up auto-correct text.
-I’ve made it so that ‘..a’ (for instance) is translated into ‘ä’, which is very convenient.
-I reccomend these to everybody else, too!
+I’ve configured it so that (for instance) ‘..a’ is translated into ‘ä’, which is very convenient.
+I recommend these to everybody else, too!

 For now, I’m not going to bother with releasing the Umlaut program.
 However I might in the future if there is any demand for it.